1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 • Best for a locals experience: Mapshalia

-• Best for upscale Georgian cuisine: Barbarestan
+• Best for fresh Megrelian cuisine: Alubali

-• Best for Khachapuri (cheese boat): Retro
+• Best for Khachapuri: Retro

 Tired of Georgian?
-Eat a mouth-watering American pizza at Ronny's
+Eat a mouth-watering American pizza at Ronny's or international classics at Lolita.

 Best Cafes in Tbilisi

-• Best for the party: Art-Cafe Home or Cafe Gallery
+• Best for the party: Cafe Gallery

 • Best for dessert: Cafe Littera